 The Broken Hill Pty.
 Co.
-Ltd. Post-Graduate Scholarship in Metallurgy
+Ltd. Postgraduate Scholarships in Metallurgy

-This scholarship is designed to promote study and research for a higher degree in some branch of Metallurgy which has a direct relation to the activities of the donor Company.
-Graduates in Science or Engineering are eligible to apply.
+These scholarships are designed to promote study and research for a higher degree in some branch of Metallurgy which has a direct relation to the activities of the donor Company.
+Graduates in Science or Engineering are cligible to apply.
 The award carries an annual stipend of \$2,400, and is tenable for one to four years.